kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Lab_Writing_Basic_SELECT_Statements_Answers.md

     DepartmentID,
     COUNT(*) AS EmployeeCount
 FROM Employees
-GROUP BY DepartmentIDID
+GROUP BY DepartmentID
-ORDER BY DepartmentIDID;
+ORDER BY DepartmentID;

 -- Using DISTINCT (just for unique values)
 SELECT DISTINCT DepartmentID
 FROM Employees
-ORDER BY DepartmentIDID;
+ORDER BY DepartmentID;
 ```

 ## Exercise 3: Column and Table Aliases - Answers